loonloon/Notes/Interview-CSharp.md

 Allow an existing type to be extended with new methods without altering the definition of the original type.
 An extension method is a static method of a static class.

 #### What is ```yield```? ####
+To return each element one at a time.

 ```
 public class ContactListStore : IStore<ContactModel>
 {